Csun1992/SVM-stock-return-prediction/README.md

-# SVM-stock-return-prediction
+# Project Purpose
-We predict stock price with K-means clustering and support vector machine
+We predict stock price moving direction with K-means clustering and support vector machine

+# Detailed Description of the Machine Learning Algorithm
 In this project, we predict the direction of stock price movement in the future months.
 So essentially, it is a classification problem.

 First, we cluster time periods into three clusters.
 The reason is because business cycles consist of 4 phases: